Religion in the United Kingdom: Secularism

 There is no strict separation of church and state in the United Kingdom.
 Accordingly, most public officials may display the most common identifiers of a major religion in the course of their duties – for example, rosary beads.
 Chaplains are provided in the armed forces (see Royal Army Chaplains' Department, RAF Chaplains Branch) and in prisons.

 Although school uniform codes are generally drawn up flexibly enough to accommodate compulsory items of religious dress, some schools have banned wearing the crucifix in a necklace, arguing that to do so is not a requirement of Christianity where they prohibit all other necklaces.
 Post-adolescence, the wearing of a necklace is permitted in some F.E. colleges who permit religious insignia necklaces on a wider basis, which are without exception permitted at universities.

 Some churches have warned that the Equality Act 2010 could force them to go against their faith when hiring staff.

 In 2011, judges ruled that the European Convention on Human Rights required bed-and-breakfast owners to rent rooms to same-sex couples.

 In 2011, Clive Bone sued Bideford Town Council for opening meetings with prayer.
 The High Court ruled in Bone's favour but, soon afterward, the government passed new laws permitting prayer at town meetings.

 In 2011, two judges of the Court of Appeal of England and Wales upheld previous statements in the country's jurisprudence that the (non-canon) laws of the United Kingdom 'do not include Christianity'.
 Therefore, a local authority was acting lawfully in denying a Christian married couple the right to foster care because of stated negative views on homosexuality.
 In terms of the rights recognised "in the case of fostering arrangements at least, the right of homosexuals to equality [pursuant to the Equality Act 2010] should take precedence over the right of Christians to manifest their beliefs and moral values".

 National and regional differences

 Levels of affiliation vary between different parts of the UK, particularly between Great Britain and Northern Ireland.
+In England, the proportion identifying as Christian fell sharply from 71.7% in 2001 to 46.3% in the 2021 census.
+Wales saw a similar drop, from 71.9% to 43.6%, while in Scotland it declined from 65.1% to 38.8% over the same period.

-The percentages declaring themselves Christians in the 2011 Census are 59.4 in England, 57.6 in Wales and 53.8 in Scotland, which decreased by 12.3, 14.3, and 11.3 percentage points respectively from the census of 2001.
-Northern Ireland remains one of the most religious nations in western Europe with 82.3% of the population claiming Christian affiliation, with a decline of only 3.5% by the 2011 census, while "other religions" have increased in membership.
+The decrease was less pronounced in Northern Ireland.
+Northern Ireland remains the most religious region in the United Kingdom with 79.7% of the population claiming Christian affiliation in 2021 Census.
+This marks a modest decline from 85.8% recorded in the 2001 Census, "No religion" has increased in membership.
 Religion has been seen as both a product and a cause of political divisions in Northern Ireland.